HIV vaccine update: the “Miami macaque” as proof-of-concept breakthrough?

 In the workshop lecture, Desrosiers reported that 87 weeks after AAV was given, SHIV AD8 was finally recovered at very low levels on three occasions by QVOA, with the frequency of infected cells estimated to be ~1 in 50 million PBMC (depleted of CD8 cells).
 While this ends hopes that the virus may have been entirely eradicated, Desrosiers noted that the animal—dubbed the Miami macaque by some of his colleagues—might legitimately be described as functionally cured, although he acknowledged the major caveat: it is just one case.

-Desrosiers’s research group is now focussed on circumventing the problem of anti-bNAb antibodies.
+Desrosiers’s research group is now focused on circumventing the problem of anti-bNAb antibodies.
 The AAV variant used in studies to date has been AAV1, and he showed evidence that AAV8 appears less prone to inducing anti-antibodies.
 This may be because AAV8 is tropic for the liver, a site in the body where immune responses against vector-encoded bNAbs are less likely to be induced (a phenomenon known as the “liver tolerance effect”).

 Experiments in which AAV8 administration was followed later by AAV1 have suggested the combination might further reduce anti-antibody levels; in essence a type of “prime-boost” in which the booster is enhancing immunological tolerance rather than enhancing immune responses.
 An additional strategy involves including a piece of genetic code in the AAV vector that is designed to shut down antigen presentation by cells (e.g. dendritic cells) that might otherwise promote the development of anti-antibodies.